technosophos/common-chart/README.md

-# Common: A Utility Chart for Helm
+# Common: The Helm Helper Chart

 One little-know feature of [Helm](http://helm.sh) charts is the ability to share chart definitions among all templates in a chart, including any of the subchart templates.